Being a wedding photographer myself, I’ve learned the importance of using Lightroom.

 - If you shoot film and digital, create 2 folders inside ‘Captuers’, one named ‘Film Scans’ and the other named ‘Digital’. (disregard this step if you only shoot with one medium)

 - Now create 2 folders in your ‘Outputs’ folder, ‘Blog’ and ‘Client’.

-In the next post, I will explain how I export my images in Lightroom and I will show you the export setting I used for blog images (web-sided), and images that will be uploaded to client galleries.
+In the next post, I will explain how I export my images in Lightroom.
+I will show you the export setting I use for blog images (web-sided), and images that are uploaded to client galleries.